Name: Justyna Michajluk

 Marie Sklodowska Curie – first woman to win a Nobel Prize, the first woman to win two Nobel Prizes – I mean what a brain!!!
 She achieved so much and overcame so many barriers to do so, in times when women were allowed so little.

 Madonna – yes, she is controversial, but she has been the Queen of pop music for so many years and never let anyone take the crown off her.
-She has broken many social barriers over the years and has always been an advocate for diversity, surrounding herself with people from different cultures and of different sexuality.
+She has broken many social barriers over the years and has always been an advocate for diversity, surrounding herself with people from different cultures and of different sexualities.